rubenclerc/TBFGE/README.md

 # TBFGE
 Team builder for Genshin Impact is an application which builds Genshin Impact teams for you.
+My aim with this application was to learn C# and create a first project with Visual Studio 2019.

 ## Prerequisites
 * XAMPP: to start a local web server.
 You can download it here -> <a href="https://www.apachefriends.org/fr/index.html" target="_blank">Download XAMPP</a>

 ## Installation
-1. Download the file <a href="https://github.com/rubenclerc/TBFGE/blob/main/bdd.sql" target="_blank">bdd.sql</a>
+1. Download the file <a href="https://github.com/rubenclerc/TBFGE/blob/main/bdd.sql">bdd.sql</a>
 2. Download the /TBFGE v1.0 directory
 3. Open XAMPP and start "Apache" and "MySQL"
 4. Go to http://localhost/phpmyadmin/, paste bdd.sql into the SQL section and execute the script